How I Build and Run This Website January 15, 2026

 # Convert org files to HTML

-find . -name "*.org" -print | while read -r org_file; do
+find . -name "*.html" -print | while read -r org_file; do

 emacs --batch "${org_file}" \